adrianambrus/srt-fracture-control/README.md

 ## Usage

-### Reservoir simulator
+### 1D numerical reservoir simulator

-- Solves the radial diffusivity equation for single-phase flow using the Crank-Nicolson finite difference method
+- Solves the 1D radial diffusivity equation for single-phase flow using the Crank-Nicolson finite difference method
 - Takes the rate as input and returns reservoir pressure and well bottom-hole pressure as the output
 - Models with constant and pressure-dependent reservoir permeability
 - Results can be exported to Excel and CSV formats